 How is it that blueberries can be so effective at repairing DNA?
 Researchers think it has to do with the areas in which they have adapted to live.
 Plants that live in challenging environments produce many stress-reducing nutrients to handle the extreme temperatures, lack of nutrient availability, predators, and many other threats.
 When we ingest these molecules, we reap the benefits of their genetic stress resistance.

 Because blueberries can grow in some of the harshest soil conditions and high altitudes with little water, they contain some of the highest amounts of these bioactive molecules.
 Not only do blueberries protect brain tissues and function from the effects of aging, but they also contribute to overall health in a variety of ways.
-They have been shown to boost the immune system and be effective in preventing and mitigating cardiovascular metabolic syndrome (including hypertension and obesity) and even cancer.
+They have been shown to support healthy metabolic function and healthy cellular function.

 While there is substantial evidence of the health benefits of blueberries and their ability to repair DNA damage, repairing DNA damage won’t stop disease and aging altogether.
 But efforts to improve DNA, like adding blueberries to your diet, may slow the aging process and can be a great addition to your anti-aging arsenal.
 Whether you add them to your morning smoothie or take them in an extract, the evidence is clear that consuming blueberries can help you live a healthier, longer life.